 Lincoln Heath, MD was born and raised in Vermont.
 He did his undergraduate education at McGill University where he received a BS in biology and a minor in social studies of medicine.
 He was awarded his medical degree from the University of Vermont College of Medicine in 2012 and stayed to completed residency training at UVM Medical Center, specializing in Family Medicine.
 Dr. Heath is excited to provide Obstetric and Newborn care, Pediatrics, and Adult medicine.
 He is passionate about caring for families, New Americans, refugees, and those in need.
 When not at work, he may be found hiking, climbing, camping, eating good food, or spending time with family.
 Accepting new pediatric and OB patients, as well as adults at the Safe Harbor Health Center.

 Rachel Inker, MD is a family physician who has been at the Community Health Centers since 2001.
 She is a graduate of Harvard College, the University of Massachusetts Medical School and the UVM Family Medicine Residency Program.
-Dr. Inker is the lead provider at CHCB’s Transgender Health Clinic where she provides care for transgender men and women.
+Dr. Inker is the lead provider at CHCB’s Transgender Health Clinic where she provides care for transgender/non-binary people.
 She continues to practice the full spectrum of family medicine at our Riverside location.
-Accepting new patients at the Transgender Health Clinic.
+Accepting new patients for gender-affirming care.